-We have a zero-tolerance approach to unethical behaviour and are committed to ensuring that the Group and its employees upholds our laudable reputation.
-The Group Code of Conduct governs the conduct of all employees throughout the Group and is aligned with the Organisation for Economic Cooperation and Development ("OECD") recommendations regarding corruption.
+We have a zero-tolerance approach to unethical behaviour and are committed to ensuring that the Group, our employees and third parties conduct business ethically and in compliance with applicable laws.
+The Group Code of Conduct confirms the standards of ethical business conduct expected of all employees throughout the Group.
+This Code, together with Aspen's Anti-bribery & Anti-corruption Policy, aligns with the Organisation for Economic Cooperation and Development recommendations regarding corruption.

-We foster honesty, integrity and fairness in all aspects of our business and expect the same in our relationships with all those with whom we do business.
+We foster honesty, integrity and fairness in all aspects of our business and expect the same in our relationships with all those with whom we do business

 We are committed to the fight against bribery.
-As a result, it is unacceptable for any employee or agent of Aspen to directly or indirectly offer, pay, solicit or accept bribes in any form.
+As a result, it is prohibited for any employee or agent of Aspen to directly or indirectly offer, pay, solicit or accept bribes in any form.